The Ultimate Cafetière Recipe

 (Order Now) speciality coffee beans – these will need to be ground coarser than you would for other brewing methods such as the Aeropress.
 If you order from our shop and you don't have a grinder at home, that's not a problem.

 We grind fresh coffee beans right before shipping them to you.
-If you're looking for additional coffee inspiration, we created a a blog that details what coffee you should use with your cafetiere.
+If you're looking for additional coffee inspiration, we created a blog that details what coffee you should use with your cafetiere.

 Filtered Water